rsksmart/devportal-1.0/rif/rns/integrate/integrate-wallet.md

 * [Create more subdomains under a user subdomain](#create-more-subdomains)

 <div class="alert alert-info">
     This tutorial has been created to be used with the <a href="/rif/rns/libs/javascript/Getting-started/">RNS JS</a> library.
-The library needs <a href="https://www.npmjs.com/package/web3">Web3</a> to be instantiated, so if you use Web3, welcome to the journey!<br />
+The library needs <a href="https://www.npmjs.com/package/web3">Web3</a> to be instantiated, so if you already use Web3, welcome to the journey!<br />
     If not, don't worry, you are still able to check out our <a href="/rif/rns/architecture/">smart contracts architecture</a> and interact directly with them, it's easy!
 We are working to port this library for different clients.
 </div>